Blue-Cheesecake/Web-Projects/README.md

 # Web-Projects
-The projects that I've dedicated myself to building website in order to practice.
+The mini projects that I've dedicated myself to building website in order to practice.